 How will this information be used?

-- Survey information can by used to identify the mature and extent of various problem behaviors.
+- Survey information can be used to identify the nature and extent of various problem behaviors.
 This information can be used to inform resource and policy decisions, such as where prevention and intervention efforts are more needed.

 - At the state and federal levels, there are a variety of competing interests for limited prevention and intervention resources.
 Data obtained through this survey have been successfully used to provide evidence for additional resources addressing a variety of problem behaviors.